theodo-group/LLPhant/README.md

 $embedding = $embeddingGenerator->embedText('I love food');
 //You can then use the embedding to perform a similarity search
 ```

+There is the [`OllamaEmbeddingGenerator`](src/Embeddings/EmbeddingGenerator/Ollama/OllamaEmbeddingGenerator.php) as well, which has an embedding size of 1024.

 #### VectorStores
 Once you have embeddings you need to store them in a vector store.